Two MA Budget Items Protecting MassHealth Residents

-- The resident is away from the nursing home overnight due to visits to family members/friends or other personal reasons for no more than 10 days a year.
+- The resident is away from the nursing home overnight to visit family members/friends or other personal reasons.
+Personal leaves are limited to no more than 10 days a year.

-When in a nursing home, a resident’s bed is his/her home.
-Bed Holds make sure your loved one will not be forcibly removed from his/her home.
+When in a nursing home, a resident’s bed means home.
+Bed Holds make sure a resident will not be forcibly removed from his/her home.

 The PNA is an allowance set aside from a MassHealth nursing home resident’s income (i.e. social security, pension, etc.) to pay for items that are not covered by MassHealth.
-The PNA is used for essential items such as new clothing, haircuts, and long-distance phone calls.
+The PNA is used for essential items such as new clothing, shoes, haircuts, etc.

-Both the MassHealth Bed Hold policy and the PNA are at continual risk of being defunded.
+Since both the Bed Hold policy and the PNA are part of the annual Massachusetts budget, they are at continual risk of being defunded.
 Every year, they are considered by the State Legislature for change and/or elimination.

 There are two ways you can help ensure these vital protections are not reduced or eliminated: